CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 ### Ask GitHub Copilot Chat for Feature Implementation:

-1. Initiate a conversation with GitHub Copilot Chat by asking, "How can we add a search feature/functionality to our application?"
+1. Initiate a conversation with GitHub Copilot Chat by asking, **How can we add a search feature/functionality to our application?**

    ![](../../media/function.png)